 Back-to-school shopping tips for post-secondary students

 By ATB Financial 31 August 2023 3 min read

-First off, know your budget.
+Know your budget.

-Take inventory and write a list.
+Take an inventory and write a list.

 Shopping for school supplies

-Creating the back-to-school wardrobe
+Creating your back-to-school wardrobe

 Despite what advertising seems to suggest, nobody needs a whole new wardrobe every September.
 If you are looking to save money over the long-run, think about creating a capsule wardrobe and only select a few items this fall that can be used to refresh existing outfits.

 If you decide to pick up a few items, shop the end of season sales—summer clothes can be layered in cooler weather.
 Many consignment shops have created online store fronts that are great for purchasing gently-used items and can be coordinated well to create new outfits.

 Tip #4: If brand names are important to you, choose a key piece or two to mix in with the generic brands to help keep your budget in check.
 Second hand and consignment stores often have quality brand name finds as well.